collective/collective.upload/README.rst

 ^^^^^^^^

 - Support for Archetypes and Dexterity-based content types
-- Support for Exif metadata: uploading an image with Exif metadata will pre-populate ``description`` and ``rights`` fields
+- **No browser plugins required**: The implementation is based on open standards like HTML5 and JavaScript and requires no additional browser plugins
 - **Multiple file upload**: Allows to select multiple files at once and upload them simultaneously
 - **Drag & Drop support**: Allows to upload files by dragging them from your desktop or filemanager and dropping them on your browser window
+- **Support for Exif metadata**: Uploading images with Exif metadata will pre-populate description and rights
+- **Preview for images, audios and videos**: A preview of image, video and audio files is displayed before uploading with browsers supporting the required JS APIs
+- **Client-side image resizing**: Images can be automatically resized on client-side with browsers supporting the required JS APIs
 - **Upload progress bar**: Shows a progress bar indicating the upload progress for individual files and for all uploads combined
 - **Cancelable uploads**: Individual file uploads can be canceled to stop the upload progress
-- **Client-side image resizing**: Images can be automatically resized on client-side with browsers supporting the required JS APIs
-- **Preview images**: A preview of image files can be displayed before uploading with browsers supporting the required JS APIs
-- **No browser plugins required**: The implementation is based on open standards like HTML5 and JavaScript and requires no additional browser plugins
 - **Graceful fallback for legacy browsers**: Uploads files via XMLHttpRequests if supported and uses iframes as fallback for legacy browsers
 - **Drag and drop uploads from another web page**: Supports uploading files dragged from one page into another (tested with Firefox and Chrome)